 Students are subject to Final Dismissal under the conditions listed above.
 A student who has received a Final Dismissal from Ohio Dominican has exhausted all remedies and appeals for returning to Good Standing and is no longer a student at Ohio Dominican.
-Students receive a notice of dismissal via ODU email from the Dean of Undergraduate Studies.
+Students receive a notice of dismissal via ODU email from the Provost.